drkthng/blog-v3/_posts/2016-08-30-jekyll-admin.md

 ### Default metadata for new posts and pages
 Here metadata is nothing but front matter.
 I have so many of them.
 Title, description, layout, tags, permalink etc..
 So I want to see an option where I can choose the default metadata values that automatically appear in every new post.

-It would be even better if it can detect the metadata fields from previous posts!
+Even better if it can detect the metadata fields from previous posts!

 ### Code insert option
 I don't know why they haven't included code insert option.
 I want an option similar to the one in StackOverflow.
 Maybe in the future versions, it can have an options to let me choose which programming language I want to highlight.